Middleware Guide

 Middleware functions are executed in sequence for each request, allowing you to:

-- Process responses before theyβre sent to clients
+- Modify responses before theyβre sent to clients

 - Implement cross-cutting concerns like logging, authentication, and CORS